 Maybe you've heard about it but you're not quite sure what Outdoor Preschool Licensing is all about.
 Aren't nature preschools already able to be licensed?

-Well, yes.
-In fact there are many wonderful nature preschools that are fully licensed in Maryland - The Nature Preschool at Irvine Nature Center, the Audubon Naturalist Society Nature Preschool, and Forest Preschool and Child Care at Carrie Murray Nature Center all come to mind.
+Yes and no. There are many wonderful nature preschools that are fully licensed in Maryland - The Nature Preschool at Irvine Nature Center and the Forest Preschool and Child Care at Carrie Murray Nature Center may come to mind.
 They are able to be licensed because they have indoor classrooms and buildings.
 But outdoor preschools are NOT able to be licensed because their model operates entirely outdoors, with no indoor classroom or building used daily.
 In Maryland, outdoor preschools are licensed by the Maryland Department of Health as 'camp' during the summer, but there is no path to extend or continue the license to be recognized as a licensed outdoor preschool during the school year.

 Outdoor Preschool Licensing is for programs that meet 100%, fully immersed in nature.
-Yes - 100% of the time, these preschools meet outside!
 These programs take place in a surprising range of settings such as parks, gardens, farms, beaches, and mountains.
-We know we can provide greater access to the benefits of nature-based learning and high quality child care by making outdoor preschools another option for Maryland families.
+We can expand PRE-K and provide safe, equitable access to the benefits of nature-based learning and high quality child care by making outdoor preschools another option for Maryland families.

 Read this Outdoor Preschool Licensing brochure to learn why it is vital for all children to have safe, inclusive access to outdoor preschool.